heroku/heroku-pipelines/README.md

 ## How to install this plugin

-This plugin is installed by default with the [Heroku Toolbelt](https://toolbelt.heroku.com/).
-You should no longer need to install it yourself.
+This plugin is installed by default with the
+[Heroku Toolbelt](https://toolbelt.heroku.com/).
+You do not need to install it yourself.
 Just update your Toolbelt and plugins:

 ```
 $ heroku update